mhubig/docker-partkeepr/README.md

 docker run -d -p 80:80 -e PARTKEEPR_OKTOPART_APIKEY --name partkeepr mhubig/partkeepr
 ```

-Or clone the repo and run it together with a MariaDB database container.
+Or clone the repo and run PartKeepr with docker-compose.
+This will also start a preconfigured
+MariaDB database container.

 ```shell
 git clone https://github.com/mhubig/docker-partkeepr.git